yzhphy/NeatIBP/README.md

 sudo apt-get install libtool
 ```

-Then, to install **SpaSM** itself, considering some installation compatibility issues discovered in some operating systems (including Ubuntu 22.04 and CentOS), we recommend that you install **SpaSM** using the script provided in our repo.
+Then, to install **SpaSM** itself, considering some version compatibility issues, we strongly suggest that you install **SpaSM** using the script provided in our repo.
 To do so, change to the **NeatIBP/SparseRREF** folder and run the script by the following command
 ```
 sudo bash spasm_mod_script.sh
 ```